 Volunteer Land Steward Program

-One of the ways you can help is by becoming a Volunteer Land Steward!
-Stewards will design and complete habitat enhancement projects, monitor trails, educate public land users, and note wildlife, vegetative, and hydrologic trends on the land.
+One way you can help is by becoming a Volunteer Land Steward!
+Stewards design and complete habitat enhancement projects, monitor trails, educate public land users, and note wildlife, vegetative, and hydrologic trends on the land.

 Your extra eyes and ears on the land help us to be more responsive land managers and your extra hands ensure that important projects get completed quickly.